tyknkd/flashcard-app/SQL_TESTING.md

 <img src="https://github.com/ThomasJHLees/Team0Project/blob/main/images/db_schematic.png" width="500px">

 ###  Table 1 ###
-* Name: flashcards
+* Name: `flashcards`
-* Table description: Data for each flashcard: the clue for the "front" of the card, the corresponding answer for the "back" of the card, the category (e.g., SAT vocabulary study set, GRE vocabulary, etc.), and notes (e.g., part-of-speech, frequency, etc.)
+* Table description: Data for each flashcard: the clue/question for the "front" of the card, the corresponding answer for the "back" of the card, the category (e.g., SAT vocabulary study set, GRE vocabulary, etc.), and notes (e.g., part-of-speech, frequency, etc.)
 * Fields (name and description):
-  * card_id: integer, unique index key
+  * `card_id`: integer, unique index key
-  * category: alphanumeric string, group(s) to which entry belongs (e.g., SAT vocabulary set, GRE vocabulary set, elementary-level Spanish-English vocabulary set, etc.)
+  * `category`: alphanumeric string, group(s) to which entry belongs (e.g., SAT vocabulary set, GRE vocabulary set, elementary-level Spanish-English vocabulary set, etc.)
-  * front: alphanumeric string, clue/question/prompt for "front" of card
+  * `front`: alphanumeric string, clue/question/prompt for "front" of card
-  * back: alphanumeric string, answer/response/definition/translation for "back" of card
+  * `back`: alphanumeric string, answer/response/definition/translation for "back" of card
-  * notes: alphanumeric string, additional information (e.g., part-of-speech, frequency, etc.)
+  * `notes`: alphanumeric string, additional information (e.g., part-of-speech, frequency, etc.)
 * List of tests for verifying each table
   * After initial populate, data for each row and column in flashcard source CSVs is in table
   * After initial populate, only rows in source data are in table (i.e., no extra data points)